ontodev/robot/docs/extract.md

 ## OBO Extract

 The `OBO-Extract` method is based on MIREOT principles, but streams the contents of an OBO-format file to reduce strain on memory.
 This is much faster for large files, but only works for files in OBO format (`.obo` or `.obo.gz`).
-These files must follow the [OBO Flat File Format Guide](https://owlcollab.github.io/oboformat/doc/obo-syntax.html).
+These files must follow the [OBO Flat File Format Guide 1.4](https://owlcollab.github.io/oboformat/doc/GO.format.obo-1_4.html).
+The `OBO-Extract` methods translate the OBO syntax based on the [OBO Flat File Format 1.4 Syntax and Semantics](https://owlcollab.github.io/oboformat/doc/obo-syntax.html).

 Like MIREOT, this method uses "upper" and "lower" terms.
 The "lower" term or terms are required, whereas "upper" terms are optional.